GCSE Results Day 2026: Key Dates & What to Expect

 Key Takeaways

-GCSE results day 2026 is Thursday 20th August (schools receive them on Wednesday 19th).
+GCSE results day 2026 is Thursday 20 August (schools receive results on Wednesday 19 August).

-You can collect results from school, online, or by post/email depending on your school’s arrangements.
+You can collect results in person, online, by post, or via the new Education Record app, depending on your school.

-A grade 4 is a ‘standard pass’; grade boundaries are released on results day to help interpret your marks.
+A grade 4 is a 'standard pass'.
+Grade boundaries are released on results day to help you interpret your marks.

 How to Get and Read Your GCSE Results

-There are several ways to receive your GCSE results, and your school will let you know which options are available to you.
+There are several ways to receive your GCSE results, and your school will tell you which options are available.

-Most students collect their results in person, but if you can't make it on the day, don't worry.
+Most students collect their results in person, but if you can't make it, don't worry.
 There are other ways to access them.
-Explore our article for a more indepth look into how to find your GCSE results online or in person.
+For more detail, see our guide on how to find your GCSE results online or in person.

-Going to school on results day is the most popular option, and for good reason.
+Going into school on results day is the most popular option, and for good reason.

 You'll get your results sheet straight away, and you can speak to teachers or advisors immediately if you have questions.
-Plus, you'll be surrounded by friends going through exactly the same thing.
+You'll also be surrounded by friends going through exactly the same thing.

 It's completely normal to feel emotional, whether you're thrilled or disappointed.
 Teachers and support staff will be on hand if you need to talk.